ArtifexSoftware/mupdf/docs/reference/javascript/types/Page.rst

 	|only_mutool|

-	Decodes a barcode detected in the pixmap, and returns an object with properties for barcode type and contents.
+	Decodes a barcode detected on the page, and returns an object with properties for barcode type and contents.

 	:param Rect subarea: Only detect barcode within subarea.
+Defaults to the entire page.
-	:param number rotate: Degrees of rotation to rotate pixmap before detecting barcode.
+	:param number rotate: Degrees of rotation to rotate page before detecting barcode.
+Defaults to 0.

 	:returns: Object with barcode information.

 	.. code-block:: javascript